 - Network Surveillance

-- Surface Street Control
+- Surface Street ControlTraffic Information

-- Traffic Information Dissemination
+- DisseminationTraffic Incident

-- Traffic Incident Management System
+Management System

-This project will improve transportation efficiency and air quality through developing a City of Wichita ITS Signal System Upgrade, which will manage traffic using vehicle detectors on key arterial routes to measure traffic levels.
+Scope of Project: This project will improve transportation efficiency and air quality through developing a City of Wichita ITS Signal System Upgrade, which will manage traffic using vehicle detectors on key arterial routes to measure traffic levels.
 This project will also develop efficient signal timing plans on these key routes to support a traffic responsive signal system.
 The combination of vehicle detectors and new signal timing plans will help smooth traffic flow.
 Special signal timing plans will also be developed to address traffic congestion caused by special events venues.
 Currently, the City of Wichita is conducting a city-wide signal system study.